Prevention & Biocontrol Strategies for Thrips in Houseplants

 5. Avoid pesticide sprays, which can harm predators and drive resistance.

-6. Review and adapt—if one tactic isn’t working, re-evaluate your combination and timing.
+6. Review and adapt.
+If one tactic isn’t working, re-evaluate your combination and timing.

-houseplants thrips
+Echinothrips houseplants thrips Western Flower Thrips

 Newer Post